fetchai/docs-archived/docs/i_nets/quickstart-bw1.md

 1. Install the [Cosmos](https://cosmos.network/) app on your Ledger nano by following these [instructions](../ledger_v2/cli-keys.md).

-2. Connect your Ledger nano to the <a href="https://explore-agentworld.prod.fetch-ai.com" target="_blank">block explorer</a> using the instructions [here](../ledger_v2/block-explorer.md)
+2. Connect your Ledger nano to the <a href="https://explore-agentworld.prod.fetch-ai.com" target="_blank">block explorer</a> using the instructions [here](../ledger_v2/block-explorer.md).

 3. Request tokens to your Ledger nano address using the [token faucet](../ledger_v2/faucet.md).

-4. Sign the test-net address where you requested tokens with the private key tied to your FET account on the Ethereum mainnet.
+4. Sign the test-net address where you requested tokens in step 2 with the private key tied to your FET account on the Ethereum mainnet.
 This is the account you use for FET staking:

 	- We recommend you use our <a href=https://fetchai.github.io/web-ethereum-signer/ target="_blank">signing app</a> with your <a href="https://docs.metamask.io/guide/signing-data.html#a-brief-history" target="_blank">MetaMask</a> wallet, alternatively use <a href="https://www.myetherwallet.com/interface/sign-message" target="_blank">MEW</a> or a similar wallet to sign your Fetch.ai test-net address.

 5. To complete registration, send a transaction of 0.01 FET to this address: `fetch1a3ecdm538yt4xlz6kc39xf0h3syge0mlrr0jgf` but make sure that you add the Ethereum address you used for staking tokens in the "memo" field.

-6. Send a second transaction of 0.01 FET to the same address but this time add the signature in the "memo" field that you generated in step 3.
+6. Send a second transaction of 0.01 FET to the same address but this time add the signature in the "memo" field that you generated in step 4.

 7. Delegate Stake to any of the validators using the instructions [here](../ledger_v2/block-explorer.md).